istrib/vuex-typescript/README.md

 If you wish to define your vuex handlers as class members then you must decorate these methods with `@Handler` decorator exported from this library as shown in [this test](https://github.com/istrib/vuex-typescript/tree/master/src/tests/withModules/store/system/system.ts).

+## More

+https://github.com/mrcrowl/vuex-typex also uses higher-order functions but takes a few steps more: there the store is implicitly built while defining accessors for each handler (in contrast here we create store with standard Vuex options and then wrap handlers into accessors).
+It is also not required to pass $store as argument to accessors.
+Definitely worth checking out.

 ## Contributing

 ```